thommiano/neural-doodle/README.rst

 4. Neural analogies is designed to work with images, and can only support the RGB format for its masks.
 Semantic style transfer was designed to **integrate with other neural networks** (for pixel labeling and semantic segmentation), and can use any format for its maps, including RGBA or many channels per label masks.

 5. Semantic style transfer is **about 25% faster and uses less memory** too.
 For neural analogies, the extra computation is effectively the analogy prior — which could improve the quality of the results in theory.
-In practice, it's hard to tell at this stage.
+In practice, it's hard to tell at this stage and more testing is needed.

 If you have any comparisons or insights, be sure to let us know!